 Day surgery is surgery that is completed in one day, and does not require the person to stay in hospital overnight.
 Generally, you have to arrive several hours before your operation is scheduled.

 Once you have checked in at the registration desk, you are taken to the day surgery area and asked to fill in various forms that include information about insurance, emergency contacts and so on.
 You may also need to read and sign a written request and consent for the surgery if this has not been completed previously.
-Then you will change into a hospital gown.

 Preparing for day surgery